GOQii

 What Affects Heart Health?

 It is interesting to note that a heart attack is usually the result of an emotional outburst or a very emotionally charged situation.
-While, many of us have similar experiences, some are potent to handle such sudden shocks which the heart receives.
+While many of us have similar experiences, some are potent to handle such sudden shocks that the heart receives.
 This depends on the emotional and mental health of a person, dietary habits, sleep quality, the capability of handling stress, faulty habits, etc.

-The heart apart from pumping blood and ensuring every cell receives blood and oxygen, governs largely the emotional and physical wellbeing of a person (it also overlaps Anahat or Hridaya chakra in Indian Vedic understanding).
+The heart, apart from pumping blood and ensuring every cell receives blood and oxygen, governs largely the emotional and physical well-being of a person (it also overlaps with the Anahat or Hridaya chakra in Indian Vedic understanding).
 So, a healthy heart depends largely on the emotional and mental well-being of a person as well as nutrition.

 It is now a known fact that feelings of stress, anxiety, etc. adversely impact the overall health of a person, especially the heart.
-As stress increases, the cortisol levels (stress hormone) impacts all the hormones and organs, all the basic physiology including cardiovascular system.
+As stress increases, the cortisol levels (stress hormone) impacts all the hormones and organs, affecting basic physiology, including the cardiovascular system.

 These emotions create a chain reaction in the body — stress hormone levels increase, blood vessels constrict, blood pressure rises, and the immune system is weakened.
 If we consistently experience these emotions, it can put a strain on the heart and other organs, and eventually lead to serious health problems.